 Finding the best dog food for fussy eaters can feel like a minefield, but there are plenty of options out there to make things easier.
 The right dog food to keep your beloved dog both happy and healthy is the best thing you can do as a pup parent.
 Unfortunately, it doesn't always go swimmingly and sometimes dogs can be incredibly picky when it comes to eating their dinner.

 Fussy eating can be a challenging behaviour, but with perseverance and an understanding of why they’re being fussy, you can stop it from becoming a habit.
-In this guide, we've rounded up all the best dog food for fussy eaters and included a whole load of tips to help your pup have a healthy and positive attitude to dinner time.
+In this guide, we've rounded up all the best dog food for fussy dogs and included a whole load of tips to help your pup have a healthy and positive attitude to dinner time.
 For your pooch to lick their bowl clean, you need to see if they prefer wet food or dry food.

 According to VetsNow, dogs may go off their food because of changes in their environment, stress, allergies, an adverse reaction to medication, sensitive tummies, or a bout of nausea.
 In some cases, however, there may be another reason your dog won’t eat.
 As is the case with humans, loss of appetite in dogs is a common symptom of lots of serious diseases and conditions.
 Many causes can lead to your dog or puppy not eating or drinking and you should always contact your vet if your dog refuses to eat for more than a few days, even if they're acting normally.
 If untreated for several days, it can lead to malnourishment and dehydration.

 If your dog is point blank refusing to eat their dog food, you can try to give them some plain and simple foods to tide them over until you try a different food or ask for help.
 Gently heated bland chicken with white rice if often recommended.
-Our dog food for picky dogs round-up is below...
+Our dog food for picky pups round-up is below...

-Best food for fussy dogs
+Best food for fussy dogs UK

 Pros